Student Resources Checklist

 - Adding Roberts email to a smartphone or tablet

-The B. Thomas Golisano Library supports the mission, educational goals, and curricula of Roberts Wesleyan College and Northeastern Seminary by partnering in information exploration.
+The B. Thomas Golisano Library supports the mission, educational goals, and curricula of Roberts Wesleyan University and Northeastern Seminary by partnering in information exploration.
 We provide opportunities to discover new and critical information, services committed to Christian values, and collaborative spaces to enjoy.
 The 43,000 square foot, two-level new facility is LEED certified and has won a number of awards both for its engaging design and for the excellent service provided by the library faculty and staff.

 Office of Student Financial Services